 - Our Lady Queen of Peace Chapel, with its lovely stained glass, beautiful icons and contemplative silence, is a perfect place for personal prayer.
 While it is filled with traditional Christian imagery, all are welcome in Our Lady Queen of Peace Chapel.

 - The Oratory is a prayer room located in Tower 20D.
 It is a wonderful space for students to reflect and center where all are welcome.
 The Oratory is available for individuals or small groups.

-- The Musala is a prayer space in Tower Hall for our Muslim community members.
+- The Musala is a beautiful prayer space in Tower 1603 specifically for our Muslim community members.
 The Musala is available for individuals or small groups.
 Community members may access this prayer space by contacting Campus Ministry.